 Coding issues can be an SEO and user experience disaster, affecting your pages' load speed, the way they are displayed in different browsers, and their crawlability for search engine bots.
 So the next step of your site's audit is to make sure your pages code is free from errors, is perfectly readable to search engines (not hiding your content with frames) and is not too "heavy", skyrocketing your page load time.

 How-to: Make sure no pages use Frames, contain W3C errors and warnings, or are too big.
 You'll find this data under Encoding and technical factors in Site Audit.

-For any factors with an Info, Warning, or Error status, go to Details to explore the problem pages, or press Recommendation to see how to get the issue fixed.
+For any factors with an Info, Warning, or Error status, go to Details to explore the problem pages and see recommendations on how to get the issue fixed.

 Tips: 1.
 See if your site is mobile-friendly.
 The Mobile-friendly factor shows whether or not the site's homepage passes Google's mobile firendliness test.
 Mind that failing that test can cost you losing positions in Mobile search — and that may mean a sharp decrease in traffic.

 2. Look out for unreadable URLs.
 Check with the URLs section in the Site Audit module and make sure you fix URLs that are too long and not user-friendly.
 As for dynamic URLs, make sure you only use those when necessary: dynamically generated URLs are hard to read and not descriptive.
 Though unlikely, several versions of the same URL with different parameters might also cause duplication issues if search engines find them.